msqr/coding101/tic-tac-toe/README.md

 # Goal 1: complete game

-There are 3 methods in the `coding101.ttt.TicTacToe` class that need to be implemented:
+There are 3 methods in the `coding101.ttt.TicTacToe` class that need to be implemented to complete the game.
+You should **only make changes in the `TicTacToe` class**.
+Refer to the `Coordinate` and `Status` classes for reference.

 ## 1.1 Validate player move